 - Historically, in a rejection of Christian creeds, church traditions, and ecclesiastical authority under the proclamation of “no creed but Christ” (see http://www.faithfacts.org/world-religions-and-theology/church-of-christ for a compendium of Church of Christ doctrine as an example).
 In practice however, many of the churches that claim lineage to the Restoration Movement do recognize and accept the validity of much of historic Christendom in this important area.

 Some of the churches deriving their roots from the Restoration Movement are moving away from some of the above-mentioned doctrines and are becoming more aligned with traditional/historic Christian theology.
 However there are many that still make most of the doctrines and teachings above a major emphasis, most typically the Church of Christ (non-instrumental).

 I direct your attention to a number of resources for a deeper investigation of the Restoration Movement.
 The Restoration Movement website located at http://www.therestorationmovement.com/ provides many resources toward an understanding of the movement.
-It presents information from adherents and is thus pro-Restoration Movement.
+It presents information from adherents and is thus a pro-Restoration Movement.
 Another resource for research is the Christian Research Institute article at the link cited above.
 Especially helpful in addition to the article is the bibliography of resources on the Restoration Movement.
-For a major doctrine by doctrine evaluation of the Restoration Movement see the article by Lutheran pastor Dr. Keith W. Schweitzer at www.chuvala.com/cat41/docs/campbell.doc Dr. Schweitzer’s article while not polemical is not supportive of the Restoration Movement.
+For a major doctrine by doctrine evaluation of the Restoration Movement see the article by Lutheran pastor, Dr. Keith W. Schweitzer, at www.chuvala.com/cat41/docs/campbell.doc Dr. Schweitzer’s article while not polemical is not supportive of the Restoration Movement.